Musica Viva: Florence Festival

 Experience an Unparalleled Musical Journey in Florence

-🏛 Cultural Activities – Participant will have access to Italian language courses, historical dance workshops, wine tastings, cooking classes, and artisan experiences, enriching their time in Florence with a deep appreciation of Italian heritage.
+• 🏛 Cultural Activities – Take part in Italian language classes, historical dance workshops, wine tastings, cooking classes, and artisan experiences, deepening your connection to Florence’s rich heritage.

 Secure Your Spot